 In my proposed system the concentrated power of state-contracted corporations will promptly hijack public cafeteria food policy, just like special interests have co-opted school curriculums.
 As they presently exploit public learning, corporations and bureaucrats will profit at the expense of children’s health.

 Private eateries oriented towards kids will be driven or regulated out of business.
 Soon, even parents will grow accustomed to not being involved in feeding their children.
 In a generation or two, we’ll forget that it was ever the responsibility of parents and communities to nourish their children.
 In fact, such a notion will seem implausible.
-In this age of commercialism, they’ll say, how could average people and greedy entrepreneurs ever have been trusted to provide kids with food?
+In this age of commercialism, they’ll say, how could average people and greedy businessmen ever have been trusted to provide kids with food?

-When the costs of the public cafeteria system skyrocket due to bureaucratic and corporatist incentives, we’ll just blame the free market.
+When the costs of the public cafeteria system skyrocket due to the economic nature of bureaucratic, top-down management, we’ll just blame the free market.
 When the kids get fatter and sicker, we’ll say society’s not contributing enough and that we need to raise taxes and throw even more resources into the system.
 If you object to this, you’ll be a heretic.
 Clearly, they’ll say, you don’t care if children starve; better shut your mouth.
-It’ll be almost as bad as opposing funding for public schools.
+It’ll be almost as bad as opposing increased funding for public schools.

 Moreover, under the government cafeteria system, kids will never learn how to feed themselves.
 When they reach adulthood they’ll be starting from scratch.
-They might, however, learn to deal drugs, bully each other, and develop artificial cliques and social standards, unlike anything in the so-called real world.
-Sometimes, one of them might snap and bring a gun to lunch.
+They might, however, learn to deal drugs and bully each other, as well as develop an artificial, isolated social environment unlike anything in the so-called real world.
+Sometimes one of them might even snap and bring a gun to lunch.
 Then we’ll have to bring in metal detectors, security cameras, drug dogs, and security guards.
 Don’t ask how much that’ll cost.
-And please don’t bring up the Constitution.
+And please don’t bring up the Bill of Rights.